-Considering that the order of the debate process would influence the results~(Step 2 in Figure~\ref{fig:framework}), we conduct ablation studies to investigate how the order of debate would influence the debate results.
+Like different initializations may yield different results during model training, the debate order in step 2 might influence the results, we conduct ablation studies to investigate the effect of the debate order.

-Specifically, we use the debate between ChatGPT and Davinci-003 on e-CARE and PIQA datasets for explorations.
-In this setting, Davinci-003 will be the proposition and ChaGPT is the opposition.
+Specifically, we use ChatGPT \& Davinci-003 and ChatGPT \& ChatGPT-0301 on e-CARE and PIQA for explorations.
+We will reverse the debate order in step 2 of FORD in each debate.
 The other settings are the same with Sec~\ref{sec:chatgpt_davinci}.